ShabbirHasan1/algorithmic-trading-98/historicaldata/README.md

 > - The Top 1852 companies were selected based on market cap in 2025.
 > - Companies are included from their **IPO/listing date onward**.
 > - A stock listed in 2018 will have data from its IPO date, not before.
+> - For ease of identification each file is foramtted as XXXX_TICKERSYMBOL.csv
+> - Where XXXX is the rank of the company according to marketcap in Jan 2025.

 ---